luyangliuable/coding-notes/mlops/systematic-mapping-study/notes/reading/MLPacker: A Unified Software Tool for Packaging and Deploying Atomic and Distributed Analytic Pipelines.md

 when integrating a new framework these methods must be implemented.
 Currently, TensorFlow and Scikit Learn frameworks are supported.
 • Similarly to Frameworks component, the Connectors component provides an abstract super class with the required methods to use a connector: connect to establish a connection if necessary with the target technology and consume and produce to obtain and provide data respectively.
 In this iteration, there is support for MQTT (Message Queing Telemetry Protocol), Kafka and Web Sockets.
 • Bundler service is dedicated to manage the container related aspects.
-Specifically, when a pipeline is created in stream mode, the necessary code is selected (instead of packaging all the AI frameworks and all the connectors) Authorized licensed use limited to: Monash University.
+Specifically, when a pipeline is created in stream mode, the necessary code is selected (instead of packaging all the AI frameworks and all the connectors)

+Authorized licensed use limited to: Monash University.
 Downloaded on September 19,2023 at 11:11:45 UTC from IEEE Xplore.
 Restrictions apply.
-CLIENT
- RESTME        STREAMME
-CONNECTORS
-            FRAMEWORKS
-BUNDLER SERVICE
-DEPLOYING SERVICE
-CODE

 Fig. 1.
 MLPacker Architecture overview and additional code for the entry point and files like requirements.txt and Dockerfiles are automatically created.
 Next, the necessary Docker images are built.
 Finally, if